Garrett-Allen/Case-Study-2-Sta440/README.md

 of the entire DNA sequence for classification and identify the loci that are particularly relevant to classification.
 The results of this project have practical implications for biodiversity research, as accurate taxonomic classification is essential for understanding and managing biodiversity

+The full analysis with code can be found in Final_Report_With_Code.qmd, and the full report in pdf format can be found in Final_Report.pdf